cedadev/django-flexi-settings/README.md

 ### Using the settings module

-In the case where your settings are defined in a file that isn't on the `PYTHONPATH`, `django-flexi-settings` provides a module that can be used as the `DJANGO_SETTINGS_MODULE`.
+`django-flexi-settings` provides a module that can be used as the `DJANGO_SETTINGS_MODULE`.
 This module respects the value of an environment variable, `DJANGO_FLEXI_SETTINGS_ROOT`, that determines the settings file to include.
 It defaults to `/etc/django/settings.py`.